 The local indicator LED slowly flashes green whilst the duration test is in progress.

-If there is a failure during a duration test the local indicator LED either changes to a permanent, or flashing red and the appropriate DALI status flag is set.
+If there is a failure during a duration test, the local indicator LED either changes to a permanent or flashing red to indicate the failure mode, and the appropriate DALI status flag is set.